 Laboratory Assignments: Students are expected to arrive with a working knowledge of the content of the assigned lab and be ready to begin promptly in order to complete the various tasks.
 Students are expected to read the material made available on Sakai prior to the lab and are encouraged to read webbased materials on various subjects as well.
 Students who do not prepare adequately for lab will lose points on their lab reports.
-Students will work together in groups of two to insure that each student has "hands-on" experience with each instrument.
-Each group will submit one written report.
-The specifics of which (number, length) are described below.
-Groups will follow different schedules (for the most part) over the course of the semester to insure that students obtain experience with a wide variety of instrumentation.
+Students will work together in groups of three to ensure that each student has "hands-on" experience with each instrument.
+Groups will follow different schedules (for the most part) over the course of the semester to ensure that students obtain experience with a wide variety of instrumentation.
 Because several instrumental techniques are being covered simultaneously in the laboratory, the lecture and the lab will not run in synch.
 Time will be carved out of the lecture schedule to discuss basic concepts and procedures associated with each laboratory.
 We will also discuss how lab assignments should be written.
 The first scheduled lab period will be used for these purposes as well.